mlubinsky/mlubinsky.github.com/scala/README.md

 An anonymous class is created for every object in the code, it inherits from whatever classes you declared object to implement.

+### Companion objects

+Companion objects provide a clear separation between static and non-static methods in a class because everything that is located inside a companion object is not a part of the class’s runtime objects but is available from a static context and vice versa.

+### Unit means void

+Unit is a subtype of scala.anyval and is nothing but Scala equivalent of Java void that provides the Scala with an abstraction of the java platform.
+Empty tuple i.e. () in Scala is a term that represents unit value

 ###  Function